Aaron Rome: Vancouver Canucks

 Rome began the 2011–12 season sidelined after suffering a broken hand during training camp.
 He returned to the Canucks lineup for his season debut on November 6, 2011, against the Chicago Blackhawks, after missing the first 14 games of the season, Rome recorded a goal on Blackhawks' goaltender Corey Crawford and the Canucks would eventually go on to win the game 6–2.
 In his first four games back, Rome registered three goals and two assists, matching his points output from entire previous season.
 Later in the month, he missed three games with a thumb injury.

+Rome began the 2011–12 season sidelined after suffering a broken hand during training camp.
+He returned to the Canucks lineup for his season debut on November 6, 2011, against the Chicago Blackhawks, after missing the first 14 games of the season, Rome recorded a goal on Blackhawks' goaltender Corey Crawford and the Canucks would eventually go on to win the game six–2.
+In his first four games back, Rome registered three goals and two assists, matching his points output from entire previous season.
+Later in the month, he missed three games with a thumb injury.

 Dallas Stars

 On July 1, 2012, Rome signed a three-year deal with an annual average salary of $1.5 million with the Dallas Stars.
 He played 27 games with Dallas during the shortened 2012–13 NHL season, registering 5 assists and 18 penalty minutes.

 On October 14, 2013, Rome was activated from injured reserve and was assigned to the Texas Stars of the AHL for conditioning.
 During the 2013–14 season, Rome played 7 games in the AHL with the Texas Stars, and 25 games with the Dallas Stars, scoring no goals and just one assist with the NHL club.
 On June 16, 2014, Rome was placed on unconditional waivers by the Dallas Stars, and the following day (after he cleared waivers) Dallas confirmed their use of a compliance buyout, allowing the team to save salary cap space by removing the final year of his three-year, $4.5 million contract, from the team's salary calculations.

 As a free agent, Rome was unable to secure an NHL contract, and instead accepted an invitation to attend the Detroit Red Wings training camp on a try-out for the 2014–15 season.
 At the completion of the Red Wings pre-season, Rome was released and later signed to a professional try-out contract with the Norfolk Admirals of the AHL on October 22, 2014.
 After two games with the Admirals, Rome was released from his try-out contract.